International Foundation Year - Sports ScienceStudy level: International Pathways Programme

 You will explore the relationship between pathophysiological changes to the structure and function of body systems and the most common causes of morbidity, mortality and sickness absence.
 You will also consider the relationships between specific health issues and how they impact homeostatic control, causing key signs and symptoms.

 We’ll also cover epidemiology, risk factors and preventative strategies.
-Emphasis is on understanding the key pathophysiological changes accompanying a particular health issue or disease and the physiological and biochemical basis of current and possible future therapies.
+Emphasis is placed on understanding the key pathophysiological changes that accompany a particular health issue or disease, and the physiological and biochemical basis of current and possible future therapies.

-This module is designed to provide you with the cell biology knowledge and skills required to transition to degree-level study in bioscience disciplines successfully.
-It provides a foundation of knowledge in cell biology, and there is a strong emphasis on applying the subject in bioscience contexts.
+This module is designed to provide you with the cell biology knowledge and skills required for a successful transition to degree-level study in bioscience disciplines.
+The material covered is at a level corresponding to pre-university qualifications such as A levels in the UK.
+The module provides a foundation of knowledge in cell biology, and there is a strong emphasis on the application of the subject in bioscience contexts.

-You will examine the facts, principles, and concepts of cell biology, such as the key molecular components of cells and organelles and their function and genetics.
+You will examine the facts, principles and concepts of cell biology such as the key molecular components of cells and organelles, as well as their function and genetics.
 You’ll progress to developing the skills required to use this knowledge and learn to understand scientific methods, advances in technology relevant to cell biology and their effects on society.

 You will also bring together knowledge and understanding of how different areas of cell biology relate to each other and other areas of bioscience.

-You will be assessed on the first three academic language and skills modules of the International Foundation Year through a combination of continuous, formative and final assessments.
-Formative assessments will be delivered at the end of module one and two, and there will be continuous assessment of your performance and output throughout each module.
+Depending on your IELTS entry level, you may be assessed on the first three academic language and skills modules of your International Foundation Year through a combination of continuous, formative and final assessments.
+Assessments will be delivered at the end of module one and two.

 On successful completion of your modules, including the subject-specific modules, you will have had the opportunity to: